 Notes

-Make double batch of these waffles and freeze some for later.
-They are delicious toasted right out of the freezer for on-the-go breakfasts.
-Try spreading a toasted waffle with chocolate hazelnut spread – yum!
+Freezer Waffles: I almost always make a double batch of these waffles so we have some to freeze for later.
+They are delicious toasted right out of the freezer and spread with chocolate hazelnut spread for on-the-go breakfasts.

 Nutrition